[Toy Review] Hot Octopuss Pulse Duo

 • Means of measuring water in precise quantities

-• A way of keeping time (we used the timer function on my smartphone)
+• A way of keeping time (we used the timer function on my phone)

 • A square of scrap cardboard